libical/libical/docs/MigrationGuide_to_4.md

 * In previous versions, the `icalvalue_compare()` function returned 0 if unknown or null value types were encountered; in this version, ICAL_XLICCOMPARETYPE_NONE is returned instead.

+* In previous versions, the `icalcomponent_get_status()` returned 0 if a problem parsing the status property was detected; in this version, ICAL_STATUS_NONE is returned instead.

 ### New functions

 The following functions have been added: